Backpage.com wins injunction vs Chicago sheriff over adult ads

 “It reaffirms that the rule of law governs local law enforcement officials, no matter how convinced they are of their own rightness,” he said in an interview.
 “The sheriff’s naked threat of government power did not fool the court.”

 MasterCard spokesman Seth Eisen said the decision does not affect Backpage.com’s status in accepting MasterCard cards.
-American Express and Visa had no immediate comment.
+American Express had no immediate comment.
+Visa did not immediately respond to a request for comment.